Capacity Report: Definition, Benefits & Practical Steps to Build One

 Develop Actionable Insights and Recommendations

-Next, managers can implement necessary measure to bridge capacity and demand effectively.
-If managers find out that there are resource shortages, they can initiate training/upskilling programs, implement out rotation/backfill strategies, or hire a permanent or contingent workforce based on project duration.
+Based on identified gaps, managers can take targeted actions to balance capacity and demand effectively.
+For instance, to address resource surpluses, managers can initiate targeted training/upskilling programs, implement out rotation or backfill strategies, or hire permanent or contingent workers.

 Present and Communicate the Report